 Online casinos in the US continue to become legal in more and more states.
-And with that, those looking to play want to know the best online casino payment methods.
+And with that, those looking to play want to know the best online casino credit card methods.

 Believe it or not, 95% of Americans opt to pay by credit card rather than flash the cash.
 There are some very obvious reasons for this.
 First, a person can spend up to their credit card limit and pay it back incrementally if they so desire.
-Second, credit cards give their card holders incentives to use their service, such as giving cash back or bonuses toward flights and hotels.
-It's no wonder people would prefer to use a credit card at an online gambling site.
+Second, credit cards give their cardholders incentives to use their services, such as giving cashback or bonuses toward flights and hotels.
+It’s no wonder people would prefer to use a credit card at an online gambling site.

 We’re going to cover every aspect of the credit card, including looking at major companies in the US that allow you to use your credit card at an online casino.
 Don’t have a credit card?
 Don’t sweat it, online casinos accept debit cards too!